 Conversation with Sophia Danenberg: First African American to Climb Everest

-I had the privilege of speaking with mountaineer, business woman, world traveler and the first African American to summit Mount Everest, Sophia Danenberg.
+I had the privilege of speaking with high altitude mountaineer, business woman and world traveler, Sophia Danenberg, who became the first African American to summit Mount Everest on May 19, 2006.
 Here are some of the summarized highlights of our conversation.

 What got you started with mountaineering?